 History of the Chausie Cat

-Eventually, the breeders succeeded in their quest to develop a new breed and christened it the Chausie, basing the moniker on the Latin name for the Jungle Cat (felis chaus).
-The Chausie has been recognized by the International Cat Association since 1995.
-In 2013, the breed was granted championship status by TICA, which allows cats to compete in cat shows for titles.
+Eventually, the breeders succeeded in their quest to develop a new breed, which received recognition from the International Cat Association in 1995.
+In 2013, TICA granted the breed championship status, allowing them to compete in cat shows for titles.

 Chausie Cat Care